 What is Sugar?

-Other sugars include galactose, lactose, and maltose, but when I discuss the problems with sugar, I’m mostly referring to sucrose, fructose, and high fructose corn syrup.
+Other sugars include galactose, lactose, and maltose, but when I discuss the problems with sugar, I’m mostly referring to added sugar—the sucrose, fructose, and high fructose corn syrup added to processed foods to make them easy to overeat.
 High fructose corn syrup is a liquid sweetener similar to sucrose, and it’s what you’ll find in many modern beverages.

 Sugar, Insulin Resistance, and Inflammation